clojure-expectations/expectations/README.md

 This will run the (successful) expectations that are compatible with ClojureScript (currently 69/69).

+You can run the "readme" tests:

+  lein test-readme

+This generates `test/clojure/readme.clj` from `examples.md` and runs those generated tests.
+You should see 4 tests, with one failure and no errors.

 You can run _all_ expectations via:

     lein do clean, expectations

-This includes the deliberately failing expectations (used to visually confirm behavior for failing tests) and should run 128 assertions in total, of which 43 will fail and 2 will error.
+This includes the deliberately failing expectations (used to visually confirm behavior for failing tests) and should run 132 assertions in total, of which 44 will fail and 2 will error.

 ## Donate to Jay C Fields, the creator of Expectations